doug-h-rice/virtual-nascom2-dhr/README.md

-Doug Rice's changes in 2017
+Doug Rice's changes in 2017 and 2019
 ========================================
 I first used the x11 version, but upgrades to UBUNTU broke this.

 I installed SDL1.2 and got this to work on the raspberry Pi This runs on UBUNTU 14 and Raspberry Pi

+The PC version of RPi seems to use SDL1.2

-Raspbarian stretch broke this so I got it to work with SDL2 I added a tape recorder.
-When this was working, Tommy posted updates which added similar functionality.
+Raspbarian stretch broke this so I got it to work with SDL2

+I use #define SDL1 and #ifdef SDL1 to select between SDL1.2 and SDL2

+I added a tape recorder.

+When this was working, Tommy independently posted similar updates which added similar functionality.

 I added rewind.

+This allows W, R and V.

 My updates have been to do with the tape, and loading .nas and .ihx format files.

 I got the BLS pascal to work and you can save and reload to tape.

 Tommy's README.md